dataforseo/CSharpClient/docs/BacklinksApi.md

 **Remarks:**

 ‌
  <br>This endpoint will provide you with rank scores of the domains, subdomains, and pages specified in the targets array.
-The score is based on the number of referring domains pointing to the specified domains, subdomains, or pages. rank values range from 0 (no backlinks detected) to 1,000 (highest rank).
+The score is based on the number of referring domains pointing to the specified domains, subdomains, or pages.
+The rank values represent real-time data for the date of the request and range from 0 (no backlinks detected) to 1,000 (highest rank).
 A similar scoring system is used in Google’s Page Rank algorithm.
 You can learn more about rank scores in this help center article
  <br>for more info please visit 'https://docs.dataforseo.com/v3/backlinks/bulk_ranks/live/?bash'

 ### **BulkRanksLiveAsync(IEnumerable&lt;BacklinksBulkRanksLiveRequestInfo&gt;, CancellationToken)**